Updated March 3, 2023

-Dart is a general purpose, class-based, object-oriented programming language with a C-style syntax which is used to build web and mobile applications.
+Dart is a general-purpose, class-based, object-oriented programming language with a C-style syntax that is used to build web and mobile applications.
 It is also utilized for the creation of the Internet of Things (IoT) devices.
 It is open source and developed by Google and later approved as a standard by ECMA.
 Dart supports interfaces, abstract classes, generics, static typing, and mixins.

-Head to Head Comparison Between TypeScript vs Dart
+Head to Head Comparison Between TypeScript and Dart

-Below is the list of points describe the Difference between TypeScript vs Dart
+Below is the list of points describe the Difference between TypeScript and Dart:

-- TypeScript has optional static typing with support for inheritance and generics whereas Dart is a single threaded programming language which has a great asynchronous language support.
+- TypeScript has optional static typing with support for inheritance and generics, whereas Dart is a single-threaded programming language that has great asynchronous language support.

-- TypeScript has a keyword to tell you what is private whereas in Dart if a member is prefixed with _, it is a private field.
+- TypeScript has a keyword to tell you what is private, whereas, in Dart, it is a private field if a member is prefixed with _.

-Following is the Comparison Table Between TypeScript vs Dart
+Following is the Comparison Table Between TypeScript and Dart.

 |Basis Of Comparison Between TypeScript vs Dart||TypeScript||Dart|